Claken/Piscine_Flutter/README.md

 # Prerequisites

-For this project, you need to install Flutter, Android SDK, and ...
+For this project, you need to install Flutter first